-The college seeks to achieve the objectives set down in the Disability Discrimination Act (DDA) 1995 as amended by the Special Education Needs and Disability Act 2001 and 2005 and in particular makes the following commitments:
+The College seeks to achieve the objectives set down in the Equality Act 2010 and in particular makes the following commitments:

-- a.
-The new college buildings are fully DDA compliant. - b.
-There is a list of specialist equipment, which the college can make available for use by students; - c.
-The admissions policy for all students is described in the college charter.
-Appeals against a decision not to offer a place are dealt with under the complaints policy; - d.
-The college had made a significant investment in the appointment of specialist lecturers to support students with learning difficulties and/or disabilities.
+- The new College buildings are fully DDA compliant; - There is a list of specialist equipment, which the College can make available for use by students; - The admissions policy for all students is described in the College charter.
+Appeals against a decision not to offer a place are dealt with under the complaints policy; - The College had made a significant investment in the appointment of specialist lecturers to support students with learning difficulties and/or disabilities.
 There are a number of student support assistants who can provide a variety of support for learning.
-There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities; - e.
-Specialist programmes are described in programme information guides, and achievements and destination are recorded and published in the standard college format; and - f.
-Counselling and welfare services are described on the student intranet.
+There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities; - Specialist programmes are described in programme information guides, and achievements and destination are recorded and published in the standard College format; and - Counselling and welfare services are described on the student intranet.